-Went for a night ride last night and at Gambrill state park @ about 6:30 … I was on one of the dirt roads that go through the park and I saw a silhouette of what I thought was a deer… it was frozen just looking at me… it had four legs and was kind of shaped like a deer… it wasn’t till I was pretty close about 100 ft away did I realize it was a big dog... it looked like a German Sheppard...and as I got even closer (20ft away) I noticed another German Sheppard just off the road also frozen looking at me… no tail wagging or barking just a blank stare.
+Went for a night ride last night and at Gambrill state park at about 6:30.
+I was on one of the dirt roads that go through the park when I saw a silhouette of what I thought was a deer.
+It was frozen just looking at me.
+It had four legs and was kind of shaped like a deer.
+It wasn’t till I was pretty close about 100 ft away did I realize it was a dog.
+It looked like a German Sheppard.
+As I got even closer (20ft away) I noticed another German Sheppard just off the road also frozen looking at me.
+No tail wagging or barking just a blank stare.

-I was moving along @ about 17mph and it was pitch black so from the time I noticed it wasn’t a deer to the time I noticed I was next to a couple of big dogs was only a few seconds....At this point I was a little freaked out as the thought crossed my mind that these might be wolves.
+I was moving along at about 17mph and it was pitch black so from the time I noticed it wasn’t a deer to the time I noticed I was next to a couple of big dogs was a few seconds.
+The thought crossed my mind that these might be wolves.
 I didn’t see any collars, I hadn’t seen any a possible owner and no people or vehicles parked on the side of the road.

 Thought about turning around to get a better look.
 They didn’t show any sign of aggression but I would feel stupid if I did and was attacked.
-Then I thought to myself...
-Are they chasing after me right now!?!
-Could I stay upright if one of them got a hold of my leg!?!?... being alone in the dark was making me more paranoid than I would normally be…instead of riding fast to get away i decided to keep the same speed that I passed them at not wanting them to think I was panicking… if you don’t want be treated like a victim don’t act like a victim (I leant that from watching Opera but i'm not sure if it applys to dealing with wolves)
+Then I thought to myself Are they chasing after me right now!?!
+Could I stay upright if one of them got a hold of my leg!?!? being alone in the dark was making me more paranoid than I would normally be.
+I decided to maintain the same speed that I passed them at not wanting them to think I was panicking.
+If you don’t want be treated like a victim don’t act like a victim (I learned that from watching Opera)

 I left the park and took the road around back to my car to avoid having to ride through the wolf gantlet again.
 When I got back to my apartment I goggled to see what kind of wolf lives in this area could have been red wolf